What does it look like?

 Smoking increases anxiety and tension.
 Smokers are also more likely than non-smokers to develop depression over time.

 Other effects from smoking:

-Smoking stops oxygen getting to the skin making you more prone to spots and a dull complexion.
-Over time it can lead to premature aging, meaning more wrinkles and a so-called ‘cats bum’ mouth.
+Smoking stops oxygen getting to the skin, making you more prone to spots and a dull complexion.
+Over time it can lead to premature aging, meaning more wrinkles and a so-called ‘cat’s bum’ mouth.

 Can you get addicted?

 Yes.
 Tobacco contains nicotine, a highly addictive drug.
+Smoking any drug gets it to the brain very quickly.
+It takes just 8 to 10 seconds for the nicotine to reach the brain after tobacco smoke is inhaled.
 Smokers can get hooked very quickly and it can take years and a huge effort to kick the habit.
-Many people people who smoke wish they had not started in the first place.
+Many people people who smoke wish they hadn't started in the first place.